 Also, 2021 is coming so soon!!
 We got you a little gift for your continued support to Succulents Box!!!
 It is a FREE printable 2021 monthly calendar!
 Check it out now

 Christmas Cactus Succulent | Click here to purchase

-You will need to begin by limiting the amount of water your plant normally receive; make sure to pour a certain amount of water that it moist the soil slightly.
-Water the topmost layer of the soil, which is about 1 inch, and water the plant only when it feels dry to touch.
-This watering schedule will make the plant able to enter the dormancy period.
+To start, you need to limit the amount of water your plant normally receives around October.
+Water the topmost layer of the soil only, which is about 1 inch, and water the plant only when it feels dry to touch.
+This watering schedule will force the plant to enter the dormancy period.
 Not to forget, dormancy is crucial for Christmas cactus to bloom.

 Yes.
-Unlike many other succulents, Christmas cactus can bloom more than once a year if they have a proper growing & blooming condition.
-Placing Christmas cactus into the east-facing window that receives abundant amounts of sunlight during the day and twelve hours of darkness each night can make the plant flower again.
-In essence, the mix of equal amounts of dark/light and cold evening temperatures can encourage the Christmas cactus to bloom again.
+Unlike many other succulents, Christmas cactus can bloom again in spring if given the short days condition.
+Placing Christmas cactus into the east-facing window that receives abundant amounts of sunlight during the day and 12 hours of darkness each night can encourage the plant to flower again.

 Christmas Cactus with White Flowers | Click here to purchase

 Now that you have come across some useful tips to make your Christmas cactus bloom, there are some important points that you should keep in mind while growing this incredibly beautiful plant.

 Now that you have come across all the essential tips to make your Christmas cactus bloom, make sure to follow all these tips carefully to enjoy the beautiful flowers on this plant.